Digital maturity is a measure of how ready an organisation is to digitally transform.

-When thinking about digital transformation we looked at thirteen organisational competencies that are essential for embedding Digital in an organisational strategy and operations.
+When thinking about digital transformation we looked at fifteen organisational competencies that are essential for embedding Digital in an organisational strategy and operations.

-These competencies fit under the building blocks of a digital strategy framework (summarised in the digital strategy house on the right):
+These competencies fit under the building blocks of a digital strategy framework (summarised in the digital strategy house below.

 How each of the competencies impact on the success of a digital transformation programme is briefly described below.

 With the development and mainstreaming of Digital across organisations and the increased investment in this area, many Digital Leads (the person in your organisation who is responsible for digital delivery or digital strategy), find themselves spearheading a wider and necessary organisational change process, triggered by these changes.